ESAOpenSR/SRGAN/paper/paper.md

 ## Discriminator Architectures

 The discriminator can be selected to prioritize either global consistency or fine local realism.
-The different architectures and their purposes are outlined in Table~\ref{tab:disc} in ~\ref{app:components}.
+The different architectures and their purposes are outlined in Table [@tbl-disc] in [@app-components].
 Three discriminator variants are implemented to complement the different generator types: a global `Discriminator`, a local `PatchGANDiscriminator`, and the deeper `ESRGANDiscriminator`.
 All are built from shared convolutional blocks with LeakyReLU activations and instance normalization.

 The standard discriminator follows the original SRGAN \cite{ledig2017photo} design and evaluates the realism of the entire super-resolved image and the actual HR image.
 It stacks a sequence of strided convolutional layers with progressively increasing feature channels, an adaptive average pooling layer to a fixed spatial size, and two fully connected layers producing a scalar real/fake score.
 This 'global' discriminator promotes coherent large-scale structure and overall photorealism.